 The business structure you select will determine the legal requirements of your business.
 Utah has specific laws pertaining to the regulations with which you as a business owner are required to comply.
 I provide prompt, responsive and affordable legal counsel to help you determine which legal structure is right for your business.

-Which Legal Entity for Your Business?
+Which Legal Entity for Your Business or Real Estate Transaction?

 Limited Liability Company (LLC)

 LLCs are the most popular way for small businesses to get started.
 An LLC, or Limited Liability Company isn’t taxed any differently than a sole proprietorship, but provides better liability protection, if set up and maintained properly.
 With an LLC your personal assets have more protection than a sole proprietorship or partnership.
 We can help you organizing your Utah LLC for a low flat rate.
 LLCs are governed by an Operating Agreement that requires some thought based upon the goals and objectives of your business.
 Not all Operating Agreements are the same–make sure you enact what you need.
 If an LLC has more than one owner, you should seriously consider a Founders Agreement to define rights between the initial founders.

 Utah C Corporations are taxable entities, meaning the corporation is taxed on its income before it is distributed to the shareholders.
 After corporate taxes are paid, a corporation distributes income to its shareholders in the form of dividends.
 Shareholders are then required to pay individual tax on the dividends.
 This is known as double taxation.
 Before forming a C Corporation you should carefully consider the balance between liability protection and potential tax implications.
 (Read More)

 S Corporation (S-Corp) tax filing Election with the IRS